sneakysneak/docs/pages/connector-authentication/netsuite_suitetalk_rest_setup.md

 tags: [connector]
 ---

-Oracle NetSuite - SuiteTalk REST Web Services connector is authenticated with the OAuth2.0 protocol.
-You will need to register an application and provide the connector with that application's Client ID (Application ID), Client Secret and your Account ID.
+The Oracle NetSuite - SuiteTalk REST Web Services connector is authenticated with the OAuth2.0 protocol.
+You will need to register an application and provide the connector with that application's Client ID, Client Secret and your Account ID.

 ## NetSuite Setup